firebase/firebase-android-sdk/smoke-tests/README.md

 Tests on devices usually involve at least two threads: the main thread and the testing thread.
 Either thread should be sufficient for testing, but most users will likely invoke Firebase methods from the main thread.
-As a result, this framework provides a simple solution to easily share state between threads.
+Integration tests already verify the use of the testing thread, so it is important to gain coverage from the main thread as well.
+Therefore, this framework provides a simple solution to easily share state between threads.
 Most tests will consist of two methods.
 Both may be present in the same file for simplicity and ease of understanding.
 One method will be executed by the test runner on the testing thread, while the other, is invoked via a lambda on the main thread:

 ```java
 @Test